Frequently Asked Questions.

 Why do candles tunnel/ burn unevenly?

-- Candles can tunnel/burn unevenly due to air movement over the flame, caused by air conditioning, draft/breeze or an off center wick.
+- Candles can tunnel/burn unevenly due to air movement over the flame, caused by air conditioning, draft/breeze, or an off-center wick.
+We recommend always positioning your candle on a flat, stable and heat resistant surface, away from any noticeable drafts.

 Why is there a black residue on the inside of my candle?

-- Black residue on the inside of the candle vessel can be caused when the wick has not been trimmed properly, which causes a bigger flame and leading to soot to form.
+- Black residue on the inside of the candle vessel can be caused when the wick has not been trimmed properly, which causes a bigger flame and leads to soot forming.

 Do I need to trim my candle wick?